CoderSyndicate/deep-lib/API.md

 ## deep-lib : <code>object</code>
 Enables to manipulate data and its substructures using dot separated property paths.

-All provided methods accept a `path` property referencing some substructure/value in the data.
+All provided methods accept a `path` and/or an `offset` arguments referencing some substructure/value in the data.
+- If `offset` is provided, the provided object will be rebased to the referenced subobject that will become the new starting point for the path argument.
-If `path` is provided, the called method will be applied to the referenced substructure.
+- If `path` is provided, the called method will be applied to the referenced substructure.

 **Kind**: global namespace